jitsi-contrib/prosody-plugins/auth_hybrid_matrix_token/README.md

     -- Element's Jitsi widget.
 It allows all issuers by default.
     -- uvs_issuer = "myissuer"

-    -- (optional) UVS auth token, if authentication enabled on UVS -- Uncomment and set the right token if necessary --uvs_auth_token = "changeme"
+    -- (optional) UVS auth token, if authentication enabled on UVS.
+    -- Uncomment and set the right token if necessary.
+    --uvs_auth_token = "changeme"

     -- (optional) Make Matrix room moderators owners of the Jitsi room.